The bead model and limit behaviors of dimer models: Introduction and presentation of the bead model

-If $\mathbb{P}$ is a Gibbs measure on $(\Omega,\mathcal{F})$, it defines through the application $X:B\mapsto X_B$ a random process with value in the set of boundedly finite, integer-valued measures, \ie in other words, a \emph{random point field}.
+If $\mathbb{P}$ is a Gibbs measure on $(\Omega,\mathcal{F})$, it defines through the application $X\dvtx B\mapsto X_B$ a random process with values in the set of boundedly finite, integer-valued measures, that is, in other words, a \emph{random point field}.

-Even without giving for the moment any explicit description for a Gibbs measure, it is possible to estimate, at least heuristically, the probability of rare events.
+Even without giving for the moment any explicit description for a Gibbs measure, it is possible to estimate, at least heuristically, the probability of some rare events.
 For example, one can estimate the probability that $n$ beads lie in the same wire interval of length $\varepsilon$.
-For this event to occur, then, due to the geometrical constraint imposed on configurations, there must be $n-1$ beads in a small interval of size $\varepsilon$ on the left neighbor thread, and $n-2$ beads in the same interval on its left, and so on, and the same must happen on the the right side of the considered thread.
-That is why the probability of this event must be of order $\varepsilon^{n+2\sum_{k=1}^{n-1}(n-k)}=\varepsilon^{n^2}$.
-Note that this is much smaller than the probability of having $n$ points of a \emph{Poisson process} in such a small interval, which is of order $\varepsilon^n$: there is thus a kind of repulsion between beads, induced by the geometrical constraint on bead configurations.
+For this event to occur, then due to the geometrical constraint imposed on configurations, there must be $n-1$ beads in a small interval of size $\varepsilon$ on the left neighbor thread, and $n-2$ beads in the same interval on its left, and so on, and the same must happen on the right-hand side of the considered thread.
+That is why the probability of this event must be of order $\varepsilon ^{n+2\sum_{k=1}^{n-1}(n-k)}=\varepsilon^{n^2}$.
+Note that this is much smaller than the probability of having $n$ points of a \emph {Poisson process} in such a small interval, which is of order $\varepsilon^n$: There is thus a kind of repulsion between beads, induced by the geometrical constraint on bead configurations.

-Such a repulsion has been observed in some point processes on the real line, especially in \emph{determinantal point processes}~\cite{Sosh:Det}, for which correlation functions are expressed as determinants of a certain kernel.
-Certainly, the most famous example of such processes is the so-called \emph{sine process}, which describes the statistics of the eigenvalues of large random hermitian matrices with Gaussian entries (GUE ensemble~\cite{Mehta}) in the bulk of the spectrum, and whose kernel is given by he following expression:
+Such a repulsion has been observed in some point processes on the real line, especially in \emph{determinantal point processes}~\cite {SoshDet}, for which correlation functions are expressed as determinants of a certain kernel.
+Certainly, the most famous example of such a process is the so-called \emph{sine process}, which describes the statistics of the eigenvalues of large random hermitian matrices with Gaussian entries (GUE ensemble~\cite{Mehta}) in the bulk of the spectrum, and whose kernel is given by the following expression:

-We will see that the Gibbs measures we construct on $(\Omega,\mathcal{F})$ define determinant random point fields on $\ZZ\times\RR$, for which correlations functions are given by determinants of a kernel $J$, whose restriction to a single thread is the sine kernel.